spenser-brinkman/ero/README.md

 # Ero - Expressive Rails Oopsies
 Lightweight gem providing access to the utility module `Ero`.

-By including the Ero in your Rails classes or modules, you can call ero to write method failures to the Rails logs at the error level.
+By including Ero in your Rails classes or modules, you can use #ero to write error-level log entries for method failures.

-Calling `ExampleKlass.new.foo` with the following class defined...
 ```
 class ExampleKlass
   include ::Ero